sheharbano/scan_liveness/01-scan/zmap-liveness/README.txt

-IMPORTANT NOTE: The modified ZMap provided here has *only* been tested with the provided run scripts.
+IMPORTANT NOTE: The modified ZMap has *only* been tested with the provided run scripts.
 In particular, the packet retransmission modifications are intended for single-threaded ZMap scan only.

-* Running this software in any other way might have unintended possibly adverse effects. *

-To get the ZMap modifications code, contact s.bano@ucl.ac.uk
+Running this software in any other way might have unintended possibly adverse effects.
+Therefore to get the ZMap modifications code, contact s.bano@ucl.ac.uk

 ================
 Only the first time do the following to set up zmap dependencies